The Most Perfect 3 Days in Miami Itinerary

 Cigar lounges, live music, and a walk of fame also populate the boulevard and invite tourists and locals to celebrate Cuban and Latino culture in the United States.

-🏨 Accommodations in close proximity to the Little Havana Visitor Center
+🏨 Accommodations close to the Little Havana Visitor Center

 Perez Art Museum Miami